aimagelab/multimodal-garment-designer/README.md

 - ```sketch_cond_rate``` rate {0.0,1.0} of denoising steps in which sketch cond is applied
 - ```test_order``` test setting (paired | unpaired)

-Note that we provide few sample images to test MGD simply cloning this repo (*i.e.*, assets/data).
+Note that we provide a few sample images to test MGD simply by cloning this repo (*i.e.*, assets/data).
 To execute the code set
 - Dress Code Multimodal dataset
     - ```dataset_path``` to ```../assets/data/dresscode```
     - ```dataset``` to ```dresscode```